jennahamlin/tinselR/manuscript/paper.md

 we detail how to install the application and describe the example data that is pre-loaded so that a new user can familiarize themselves with the application.

-# About Pre-loaded Example Data

-When the application is launched, the user can test out the application by using one of the pre-loaded datasets located in the 'Example Data' tab (Figure 1).
-We provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file) already combined with the number of isolates ranging from 14 - 19.
-These data are either *Eschericia coli* (NCBI Bioproject: PRJNA218110) or *Salmonella enterica* (NCBI Bioproject:
-PRJNA230403).
-After clicking on the 'Example Data' tab, the user selects from one drop down menu for one of the combined datasets (e.g. example data 1, example data 2, and example data 3 (Figure 2).
-Using example data set 1, we demonstrate the capabilities of tinselR (Figure 3).

 # Installation

 **1).
 Install devtools package**